 5. You may play as many rounds as you like.

 6. The player with the most points at the end of the game wins.

-Which Braille games or activities do you enjoy to play with your partially sighted student or child?
+Which Braille games or activities do you enjoy to play with your student or child who is partially sighted?